Why autumn attracts rodents

 Conclusion

-Mice and rats seek shelter in the fall – and often find it in the basement, storage room or kitchen.
+Mice and rats seek shelter in autumn – and often find it in the basement, storage, or kitchen.

-With simple preventative measures, regular inspections and professional products, you can make your home or business permanently rodent-proof .
+With simple preventive measures, regular inspections, and professional products, you can make your home or business sustainably rodent-proof.